 What should employers know about relocating employees from Finland to Sweden?
-Lena Rekdal and Johanna Lennartson from Swedish relocation company Nimmersion share their tips in our interview.
+Lena Rekdal and Johanna Lennartson from Swedish relocation company Nimmersion shared their tips in our interview.

 In addition to relocating employees to Finland, we have also helped many companies moving their employees from Finland to other countries.
-As a member of the leading global relocation networks such as EuRA, TIRA, and ARE Group, we have local partners around the world and can provide high-quality relocation services for employees relocating from Finland as well.
+As a member of the leading global relocation networks such as EuRA, we have local partners around the world and can provide high-quality relocation services for employees relocating from Finland as well.

 Relocating from Finland to Sweden

 Finnish employers often think moving employees to Sweden is very easy since the countries are so similar.
 However, Lena advises them not to underestimate the difficulties:

 “People think it’s easy to relocate between the Nordic countries, but it’s not always true.
 There are a lot of similarities but also differences, so professional relocation services, and cultural training are incredibly helpful also for Finns who move to Sweden.
 And it’s even more important for third-country nationals moving from Finland to Sweden.
 So it’s good for employers to know that moving to Sweden is like moving to any other country.”

 One typical difference between Finnish and Swedish cultures is the directness: Finns speak more directly, whereas Swedes want to avoid conflicts.
 This can be seen both in work cultures and relocation processes.